 Late infographic and app review assignments will be accepted with a 10% decrease in overall grade for every day late.
 Late assignments one week past the due date will not be accepted and will receive a grade of "0".
-I will work to respect cultural and religious holidays.
-Please alert me at least one week in advance if you should need deadline accommodations in support of your ability to participate in these meaningful events.
+Ask It/Find It assignments are due before the start of the next module's class and will not receive credit if completed late.